Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 Paula Higgins, CEO of HomeOwners Alliance, says:

 “The vast majority of people who come to our site choose to take out 2 or 5 year fixed rate mortgages.
 Most recently people have slightly favoured 5 year fixed mortgage deals but this fluctuates.
 However, don’t just go with the majority.
-If you’re taking out a fixed rate mortgage you’ll need to decide how long to fix is best for you.
+If you’re taking out a fixed rate mortgage you’ll need to decide how long to fix for is best for you.
 A good mortgage broker will help you weigh up the pros and cons and help you decide which is best for you.“

 Yes – many lenders allow you to ‘port your mortgage‘.
 This means you transfer your existing fixed rate mortgage to a new property, keeping the same rate and features.